 The entire 1st Anti-Aircraft Battalion was also on the Front West of Chateau-Thierry with the I Army Corps with 75mm guns from 4 July-17 July 1918.
 And again with the I Corps during the Aisne-Marne Operations 18 July-6 August 1918.
 They remained with the I Corps on the Vesle Front from 7 August-13 August 1918.

 On January 24, 1918, Batteries B, C and D of the 1st Anti-aircraft Battalion, left the Army Anti-aircraft School at Langres, France for Arnouville-les-Gonesse, France where they occupied Fort de Stains.
-The Headquarters and Supply Company and Battery A, 1st AA Bn., remained at the Army Anti-aircraft School at Langres to drill with two auto-cannon which had been loaned by the French.
+The Headquarters and Supply Company and Battery A, 1st AA Bn., remained at the Army Anti-aircraft School at Langres to drill with two auto-cannon which had been loaned by the French Army.

-Battery B, 1st Anti-aircraft Battalion (now 23d Antiaircraft Battery), which had two auto-cannons purchased from the French, with complete battery equipment had their first assignment with this equipment in the Chateau-Thierry sector, under French direction.
+Battery B, 1st Anti-aircraft Battalion (now known as the 23d Antiaircraft Battery), which had two auto-cannons purchased from the French, with complete battery equipment had their first assignment with this equipment in the Chateau-Thierry sector, under French direction.
 Personnel of two antiaircraft battalions (10 batteries) and 3 separate batteries were on the American army front during the St-Mihiel and subsequent operations.
 The anti-aircraft artillery defense of the American armies was composed of French batteries, supplemented by the available American personnel and by the 23d Antiaircraft Battery (Battery B, 1st AA Bn).

 The photo above is of Gun No. 2, Battery D, 1st AA Bn., defending a French hospital with some French nurses posing in front of the gun.